twilio-labs/plugin-flex-outbound-dialpad/README.md

 This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature must be turned off.

+If you place a "phone" attribute on the worker and assign it a twilio or verified number, the call will be placed from that number instead of the default number.

 # Changelog

 v1.2 - converted plugin to use Twilio functions and sync maps to manage state.
 Also merged in external transfer features.